openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 The POT optimization will take 5-10 minutes without logging.

-The following stages how to deploy model and run demo are described in [link].

-4. You can evaluate the optimized model passing it to ``otx eval`` function.
+4. We can evaluate the optimized model passing it to ``otx eval`` function.

+Now we have fully trained, optimized and exported in efficient model representation ready-to use object detection model.

+Following tutorial [#TODO link] provides further steps how to deploy and use your model in the demonstration mode and visualize results.

 ***************
 Troubleshooting